wp-plugins/wp-easycart/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.
+= 2.1.17 =
+* Improvement - We have improved and minimized the css and js that is used in our new/upcoming themes.
+This will mean less load on your server when regenerating files, a faster plugin update, and easier editing of css.
+* Improvement - UPS, USPS, Australia Post, and DHL now validate the user's address and tell them if they have an error in their entry.
+* Improvement - Altered the downloads script to allow for large size zips to be downloaded properly.
+Now downloads stream in chunks from the server properly.
+* Fix - Sagepay improvement to correct the URL passed to the 3D secure servers.
+* Fix - For servers that use a different URL for HTTPS and HTTP mode, admin console will load on either if using the WP HTTPS plugin.
 = 2.1.16 =
 * Fix - Found a bug with the new caching system in which a php server setting caused the css/js file creator would fail.
 This has been resolved.
 = 2.1.15 =